-Each year in the Botanic Garden the first plants to bloom do so around mid-December and early January, initiating a flowering succession that makes a continuous show for fully seven months.
+Each year in the Botanic Garden, the first plants to bloom do so around mid-December and early January, initiating a flowering succession that makes a continuous show for fully seven months.
 No month is devoid of plants of some attraction or other.
-The following schedule names the more prominent plants and the months in which they are usually at their best.
+The following schedule lists the more prominent plants and the months in which they are usually at their best.

 |January:||silktassels, manzanitas, manzanitas, and more manzanitas, osoberry, currants|

 |February:||barberries, Dutchman's pipe, fuchsia-flowered gooseberry, milkmaids, western leatherwood, bluff wallflower, scoliopus|